Shazaam0912/Shubham-Portfolio/README.md

 ## 🙏 Credits

-Designed and developed by **Shubham Bhardwaj**.
+Designed and developed by **Om Prakash Bharadwaj**.
 Feel free to fork and customize for your own portfolio!